epandurski/flask_signalbus/docs/api.rst

   signals will be deleted at once, as a part of one database transaction.
 This might be useful in some cases, to improve performace.
 If not defined, it defaults to ``1``.

+- The signal model class **may** have a ``signalbus_order_by`` tuple attribute defined, which determines how signals will be ordered when sending them over the network.
+If not defined, signals will be ordered by their primary key.

 - *Flask-SignalBus* will automatically (after :func:`sqlalchemy.orm.configure_mappers` is invoked) add a bunch of